 2. Niyamas

-The Niyamas relate more to how we interact with ourselves, the divine, and how we care for ourselves.
-By caring for oneself, virtuously, and by keeping the following principles in mind, a person can come to a better understanding of themself and develop a greater love for themself.
+By caring for yourself virtuously and by keeping the following principles in mind, you can come to a better understanding of yourself and develop a greater love for yourself.
+These are the 5 Niyamas:

 - Saucha (cleanliness)